jarkowski/mab-mac-powershell/README.md

 - All other groups memberships (ie. Domain users) will be removed from the user object
 - The user object is added to the group matching it's OU (i.e. for device type "Printer", the user object will be created in OU Printer and added to group Printer

+MAC users must have the "use reversible encryption" option checked, and the **password matches the username**.
+This is a security risk when set up incorrect.
+The script checks the group membership, and only sets the password if the user object is member of the correct "Deny logon group" AD group.

+**It is important to install a domain wide group policy to deny logon to this group!** If this is not done, users can use MAC addresses to access the domain.